Hi, I’m vin!

 • 2023

-Theory and labwork are fine and all but what is a researcher who never gets their hands dirty?
+Theory and labwork are fine, but what is a researcher who never gets their hands dirty?

-In 2023, I dedicated some months to learn about permaculture and improve my Spanish skills while working on two farms – Finca Sin Fronteras (No Borders Farm) in Colombia, and Igloo Kokolo in Mexico.
+In 2023, I dedicated several months to learning about permaculture and improving my Spanish skills while working on two farms – Finca Sin Fronteras (No Borders Farm) in Colombia, and Igloo Kokolo in Mexico.

 • 2023 – 2025

-After coming back to Germany, I continued my involvement around the topic of decolonizing science by participating in conferences, giving workshops, and launching the website https://decolonizescience.org/ as a repository for information around the topic.
+After coming back to Germany for personal reasons, I continued my involvement around the topic of decolonizing science by participating in conferences, giving workshops, and launching the website https://decolonizescience.org/ as a repository for information around the topic.

-Professionally, my focus moved more towards science education and communication again.
+Professionally, my focus moved more towards science education and communication.

-I’m still passionate about using science as a tool for social transformation and doing my part in transforming the way we teach, do, and think about science.
+I’m just as passionate about using science as a tool for social transformation — and doing my part in changing how we teach, do, and think about research.